MY PREVIOUS SELLER SUCCESSES

 -

-In 2017 the owners of this home hired me to sell their home in Gibsonton and help them buy this home in Westchase.
-Then in 2021 they called me to help them resell this home as they were moving out of state.
-After reviewing the comparable home sales, both the sellers and I agreed that a $260,000 listing price would be a stretch but that we thought we could get it because of the neighborhood.
-We received 12 offers and I was able to get a cash buyer to agree to pay higher than our other offers, so the sellers were able to close within 2 weeks.
+These were repeat clients who had bought and sold with me before.
+After reviewing the comparable home sales, both the sellers and I agreed on a list price that was a stretch but that we thought we could get because of the neighborhood.
+We received 12 offers and I was able to get a cash buyer to agree to pay higher than our other offers, over asking price, and the sellers were able to close within 2 weeks.

 -